Rus1130/2023-2024-APCSA/README.md

 ### NOTICE
-If you need to copy/paste some solutions, make sure you uncomment the `public` on the first line. eg.<br>
+If you need to copy/paste some solutions, make sure you uncomment the `public` on the first line.<br>
-given solution of 1.2.1.1:
+The example of 1.2.1.1 is shown:
 ```java
 /*public*/ class MyClass // notice how /* and */ are surrounding public
 {